As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 It just isn't fair.

-This is a story from scientific American.
+This is a story from Scientific American.

-Corn ethanol will not cut greenhouse gas emissions.
+I, El Rushbo, happen to love this story: corn ethanol will not cut greenhouse gas emissions.

-California regulators trying to assess the true environmental cost of corn ethanol are poised to declare that the biofuel cannot help the state reduce global warming.
+Now, listen, California regulators trying to assess the true environmental cost of corn ethanol are poised to declare that the biofuel cannot help the state reduce global warming.

-According to California regulators, and these people are a bunch of liberal Democrats.
+According to California regulators, and these people are a bunch of liberal Democrats, corn is no better and might be worse than petroleum when total greenhouse gas emissions are considered.

 Such a declaration to be considered later this week by the California Air Resources Board would be a considerable blow to the corn ethanol industry in the United States.